Frequently Asked Questions (FAQ) v1

 Is there an upper limit in database size for not considering Kubernetes?

 No, as Kubernetes is no different from virtual machines and bare metal as far as this is regarded.
 Practically, however, it depends on the available resources of your Kubernetes cluster.
 Our advice with very large databases (VLDB) is to consider a shared nothing architecture, where a Kubernetes worker node is dedicated to a single Postgres instance, with dedicated storage.
 We proved that this extreme architectural pattern works when we benchmarked running PostgreSQL on bare metal Kubernetes with local persistent volumes.
-A current limitation of EDB Postgres for Kubernetes, which will be overcome in future releases, is the lack of support for tablespaces so that horizontal partitioning can be easily implemented.
+Tablespaces and horizontal partitioning are data modeling techniques that you can use to improve the vertical scalability of you databases.

 How can I specify a time zone in the PostgreSQL cluster?

 PostgreSQL has an extensive support for time zones, as explained in the official documentation:

 Although time zones can even be used at session, transaction and even as part

 of a query in PostgreSQL, a very common way is to set them up globally.
 With